aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Ready for more?
 Here's some ideas for what to work on next!

 4. _As a user, I want the menu to display again after I view an artwork so that I can choose another one._
-  - Maybe turn the main menu into a function you can call anytime you want to?
+  - Maybe turn the main menu into a function you can call any time you want to?
   - In order to not scroll the 'image' off the screen, you might want to ask the user to press enter before continuing.

 5. _As a user, I want to be able to quit when I press `q` so that I can return to the terminal prompt._